 I had heard a good deal about Lord Ragnall, who, according to all accounts, seemed a kind of Admirable Crichton.
 He was said to be wonderfully handsome, a great scholar–he had taken a double first at college; a great athlete–he had been captain of the Oxford boat at the University race; a very promising speaker who had already made his mark in the House of Lords; a sportsman who had shot tigers and other large game in India; a poet who had published a successful volume of verse under a pseudonym; a good solider until he left the Service; and lastly, a man of enormous wealth, owning, in addition to his estates, several coal mines and an entire town in the north of England.

 What a character!
 Does he remind you of someone else?
-Now this was the first time I had ever heard of the “Admirable Crichton”.
-Indeed, when I first saw it occurred to me that it was a misprint and should probably be “admiral”.
-But it wasn’t and the background of the Admirable Crichton soon came to light.
+Now this was the first time I had ever heard of the “Admirable Crichton.”
+Indeed, when I first saw it occurred to me that it was a misprint and should be “admiral.”
+But it was not, and the background of the Admirable Crichton soon came to light.

 Webster’s dictionary informs “The Admirable Crichton” was a Scottish man of letters and adventurer named James Crichton (1560-1582).
 Delving deeper one learns this astonishing young man was a veritable child prodigy and accomplished athlete.
 It is reported that this genius held a debate at the university in Paris, France.
 He successfully answered any question given of him while using a dozen different languages.
 This is even more astonishing given the fact he was only seventeen years old at the time.